By Anita Anand

 • External locus of control

-Emotional manipulation is very common particularly in the Indian context.
+Emotional manipulation is very common, particularly in the Indian context.
 According to psychotherapist Susan Forward, emotional blackmail is a powerful form of manipulation in which blackmailers who are close to the victims threaten, either directly or indirectly, to punish them to get what they want.
 They may know the victim’s vulnerabilities and their deepest secrets.
 They could be their parents, partners, bosses or coworkers, friends or lovers.
 No matter how much the blackmailer cares about the victim, they use this intimate knowledge to win their compliance.

-Knowing that the victim wants love or approval, blackmailers threaten to withhold it or take it away altogether, or make the victim feel they must earn it.
+Knowing that the victim wants to love or approval, blackmailers threaten to withhold it or take it away altogether or make the victim feel they must earn it.
 If the victim believes the blackmailer, he/she could fall into a pattern of letting the blackmailer control his/her decisions and behaviour.
 Emotional blackmailers use fear, obligation, and guilt in their relationships, ensuring that the victim feels afraid to cross them, obligated to give them their way and feeling guilty if they don’t.

 Are you being manipulated?

 Recognise the first sign – how do you feel when the person is around you?
 Do you often feel guilty or humiliated in their company?
 Do they make you feel this way when you are with a group of people?
-Many of these people are not confident enough for emotional manipulation when in public or in company, and that is why it is so common in marriages and relationships.
+Many of these people are not confident enough for emotional manipulation when in public or in the company, and that is why it is so common in marriages and relationships.
 When you are alone with your partner, do you argue over who said what and what they meant?
-Emotional manipulation often involves denial that something was said or done, so that you feel guilty for either doing something wrong, or not doing enough.
+Emotional manipulation often involves denial that something was said or done, so that you feel guilty for either doing something wrong or not doing enough.
 Additionally, if you are experiencing emotional manipulation, then you might notice a difference in how you feel within yourself.
 For example, are you relieved when someone else comes to stay, because it means you do not have to deal with your manipulator by yourself?

 Dealing with emotional manipulation